ConstantRobotics-Ltd/Lens/README.md

 ## isLensOpen method

-**isLensOpen()** method designed to obtain lens initialization status.
+**isLensOpen()** method returns lens initialization status.
 Open status shows if the lens controller initialized but doesn't show if lens controller has communication with lens equipment.
 For example, if lens has serial port lens controller connects to serial port (opens serial port file in OS) but lens can be not active (no power).
 In this case open status just shows that lens controller has opened serial port.
 Method declaration:

 ```cpp
 virtual bool isLensOpen() = 0;